amir734jj/beam-planner/README.md

 concentration of users (notice the `OrderBy` in the code) to avoid holding up the satellite to small subset of users.

+## Observation
+As the number of users/satellites/interferences increase, the completness of my solution decrease.
+This is expected as my solution uses greedy programming (greedy condition: always start with sattelite with covered users).
+The correct solution should use dynamic programming such that it would provide service to maximum number of users.

 ## Testing

 _Make sure you have Docker installed._